U02A2

 MIL and possibly other warning lights illuminated.

-SCR system inoperative with no reductant dosing.
+SCR system inoperative with no reductant dosing feedback.

 Torque deration or emission-related power limitation after sustained communication loss.